Chocorean/chocorean.github.io/_posts/2022-07-13-a-playground-for-the-boys.md

 ![domain request 1](/img/playground/reqdom1.png)
 <p align="center"><i>Domain's organization information</i></p>

 A point to note here is the `Name servers` form.
-I am not an expert, so I would just opted for their recommended option for correctness.
+I am not an expert, so I just opted for their recommended option for correctness.
-Finally, I added my domain name next to `Name1`, and my public IP address of your webserver next to `IP1`.
+Finally, I added my domain name next to `Name1`, and the public IP address of my webserver next to `IP1`.

 ![domain request 2](/img/playground/reqdom2.png)
 <p align="center"><i>Third checkbox please!</i></p>

 I then submitted my request!
 The EU.org team manually (*I guess?*) reviewed and eventually approved my request.
 It took a few days for me, less than two weeks IIRC.
-Once I got notified your domain and the appropriate records had been created, this is what my domains list looked like, at the exception of `DNSSEC`:
+Once I got notified my domain and the appropriate records had been created, this is what my domains list looked like, at the exception of `DNSSEC`:

 ![domains list](/img/playground/domains_list.png)

 *Su-per.* I've just got my first free domain name.
 It took a few days to spread across the DNS servers, as expected.
-I was regularly checking [if your domain is yet resolved](https://dnschecker.org/) , and I eventually noticed a lot of DNS servers **wound not resolve it**. *Why?*
+I was regularly checking [if my domain was yet resolved](https://dnschecker.org/) , and I eventually noticed a lot of DNS servers **wound not resolve it**. *Why?*

 ### Configure DNSSEC